Teapot-418/Teapot-418.github.io/_posts/2018-09-24-Hadoop-Part-2.md

 ### Prerequisites

-To get the needed classes for building a MapReduce-job, the Hadoop-core has to be included as a Maven-dependency:
+To get the basics for building a MapReduce-job, Hadoop-core has to be included as a Maven-dependency:

 ```xml
 <dependency>